rdegges/rdegges-blog/articles/2010/python-docstring-symmetry.md

 -   PEP-257 suggests that very short one line docstrings be placed on a single line, but still use triple double quotes (“”“) as delimiters.
 Again, this rocks.
-Let’s say you’re writing a private method for a class, and it is pretty self explanatory, don’t kill yourself writing long docstrings:
+Let's say you're writing a private method for a class, and it is pretty self explanatory, don't kill yourself writing long docstrings:

         def _something_simple(x, y):
             """Adds x and y."""